Biochemistry (Medicinal Chemistry), BS

 Global Experience

-Each of the more than 300 Global Education program options provide an opportunity for students to develop a valuable skill set that can give them an advantage in career and personal enrichment.
-Studying abroad helps students build cultural competency skills as well as heightened skills in communication, critical thinking and leadership that allow them to stand out on their graduate school applications.
+Each of the more than 300 Global Education program options provides an opportunity for students to develop a valuable skill set that can give them an advantage in career and personal enrichment.
+Studying abroad helps students build cultural competency skills as well as heightened skills in communication, critical thinking and leadership that enable them to stand out on their graduate school applications.

-Whether in a foreign country, in the U.S. or online, Global Education programs encourage students to build communication skills, challenge them to adapt and persevere, expose them to differences across the world and increase their ability to work with diverse groups of people.
-Students earn ASU credit for completed courses, while staying on track for graduation.
+Whether in a foreign country, in the U.S. or online, Global Education programs encourage students to build communication skills, challenge them to adapt and persevere, expose them to differences across the world, and increase their ability to work with diverse groups of people.
+Students earn ASU credit for completed courses while they stay on track for graduation.

 Attend Online